 Activating a Module

-To activate every module, simply you have to activate the toggle button present on the top right side corner of each integration.
-When you activate a module, it will display that it’s Activating, as shown below.
+To activate every module, you simply have to activate the toggle button present on the top right side corner of each integration.
+When you activate a module, it will display that it’s activating, as shown below.

 Deactivating a Module